joysticktv/joysticktv.github.io/developer_support.md

 Most of the data you'll send/receive is done over the websocket during chats.
 There are a few endpoints available (more to be added later) that will give you access to additional information.

-These endpoints require a valid `access_token` which you get once a streamer installs your bot application.
+These endpoints require a valid `access_token` (The JSON Web Token) which you get once a streamer installs your bot application.

 Pass these headers in with your call

 * `Authorization` - "Bearer THE_ACCESS_TOKEN".
-This is JWT you receive from the `authorization_code` or `refresh_token` oauth calls when the user installs the bot.
+This is JWT you receive from the `authorization_code` or `refresh_token` oauth2 calls when the user installs the bot.
 * `Content-Type` - "application/json"
 * `X-JOYSTICK-STATE` - An optional value you can use to pass through arbitrary data that will be sent back with the response.